-Nothing wrong with vegetarians or their food (I often talk about ‘Meatless Monday’ being one of my favorite meals to plan each week) (plus I love all my ‘Rabbit food’ eating friends!), but you would think by the way things have looked around here lately, that I have converted.
+Nothing wrong with vegetarian recipes (I often talk about ‘Meatless Monday’ being one of my favorite meals to plan each week), but you would think by the way things have looked around here lately, that I have converted.

 (This is totally evident by the one and only recipe containing meat, I have posted in two full months of blogging.)

 But that really isn’t so.
 Just the way the blogging schedule has played out (with special themed weeks) and well with the fact I have been annoyingly obsessed with the seasonal fruits and veggies as of late like always, I just can’t help all the ‘veggie’ packed recipes!

 All chock full of veggies and usually beans for protein and that is it, our extent of vegetarian meals.

 But recently I decided I needed to branch out, and broaden our vegetarian meal repertoire.